Web hosting allows you to publish your company website for the world to see.

 Your hosting requirements may be an important consideration when deciding how to build a website.
 For example, most template-based website creator packages usually include business hosting.

-Similarly, if you’re working with a web design agency, hosting might be included.
+Similarly, if you're working with a web design agency, hosting might be included in their service.
 In this case, you still need to consider how appropriate the hosting is to your specific needs.